 For each language, I consulted research papers, grammars, and ethnographies.
 Examples of basic intransitive and transitive clauses were extracted, primarily from sections on "argument indexation," "case marking," "agreement," or "person marking."
 Information on social, cultural, and geographic aspects either came from descriptions in the linguistic source reference, or when inadequate, ethnographies and research papers on the speech community.
-The coding of this data into variables is described below, but for further details refer to Appendix B.
+For two languages, I reached out to researchers working on the language to fill out a questionnaire.
+The coding of this data into variables is described below, but for further details refer to Appendix A, alongside the full questionnaire and full list of references.

 Sociocultural variables

-Based on Scott (2009) and DeLancey (2014), I tracked four key sociocultural variables as indicators of 'Hill-ness' or 'Valley'-ness.
+Based on Scott (2009) and DeLancey (2014), I tracked four key sociocultural variables as indicators of 'Hill’-ness or 'Valley'-ness.
 These are: intensity of agriculture, speaker population, level of political organization, and whether the language is spoken as an L2.
 As DeLancey (2014:79) writes: “Valley peoples are wet-rice farmers, with cities, kings, armies, writing, and institutionalized religion...
 Valley cultures are imperialistic...
 Thus, Valley languages are necessarily exoteric.
 In contrast...
 Hill peoples practice swidden agriculture, and live in small communities with no higher-level political organization...
 Thus, their languages tend to be esoteric".

 This framework connects Valley cultures with exoteric language use, wet-rice cultivation, complex political organization, and a large speaker population.
-Hill cultures are then associated by opposition, with esoteric language use, shifting/swidden (jhum) agriculture, and small, locally organized speech communities.
+Hill cultures are then associated by opposition with esoteric language use, shifting/swidden (jhum) agriculture, and small, locally organized speech communities.
+These traits were operationalized as the variables L2_status, agricultural_intensity, political_organization, and population_size, which were then used to give a Hill and Valley score to languages.
+These scores were summed to classify a language as Hill or Valley, based on which score was higher (if both scores were equal, the language was classified as Split).

-Whether a language is spoken as an L2 is identified by DeLancey (2014, 2015) as a primary determinant for morphological simplification.
+Whether a language is spoken as an L2 is identified by DeLancey (2014, 2015) as a primary factor for morphological simplification.
 In fact, he strongly suggests that large-scale contact may be the only circumstance in which (radical) simplification occurs.
-It is not clarified what level of simplification is radical, but he strongly argues that this is what happened in the history of Bodo-Garo languages (p.
+It is not clarified what level/kind of simplification is radical, but he strongly argues that this is what happened in the history of Bodo-Garo languages (p.
 78) – which shows a complete loss of verbal indexing paradigms (and a shift to agglutinating morphology).
-I coded this as a binary variable (L2_status) based on information in grammars (both from the speech community and others), ethnographies, and articles on multilingualism in sub-areas inside the EHR.
+I coded L2_status as a binary variable based on information in grammars (both from the speech community and others), ethnographies, and articles on multilingualism in sub-areas inside the EHR.
 Considering the claim that ‘large-scale contact’ is what leads to simplification, I assumed if there is no mention of another language being spoken by another community in any of the sources I consulted, it is not widespread enough to deserve mention, and hence not the kind of intense contact we think leads to simplification.
+Languages spoken as an L2 were scored as Valley, while languages that were not commonly spoken as an L2 were scored as Hill.